-combination of various types of compatible uses including commercial, residential, educational, cultural, recreational and entertainment uses, either vertically within a building or horizontally over a spatial area, is allowed to meet changing market needs.
-Physical segregation has to be provided between the non-residential and residential portions within a new/converted building to prevent non-residential uses from causing nuisance to the residents.

-3.11 According to Town Planning Board Guidelines for Designation of "OU(MU)" Zone and Application for Development within "OU(MU)" Zone Under Section 16 of the Town Planning Ordinance (TPB PG-No. 42), the "OU(MU)" zoning will be more suitable for areas where a mixture of commercial, office, residential and other uses already exists.
+- 3.11 Regarding the proposed "OU(MU)" zone, which was introduced to the zoning system in 2002 to facilitate integrated mixed-use development, it allows mixture of compatible uses juxtaposing with one another in developments,.
+The "OU(MU)" is intended primarily for mixed non-industrial land uses.
+Under this zoning, flexibility for the development/redevelopment/conversion of residential or other uses, or a combination of various types of compatible uses including commercial, residential, educational, cultural, recreational and entertainment uses, either vertically within a building or horizontally over a spatial area, is allowed to meet changing market needs.
+Physical segregation has to be provided between the non-residential and residential portions within a new/converted building to prevent non-residential uses from causing nuisance to the residents. - 3.12 According to Town Planning Board Guidelines for Designation of "OU(MU)" Zone and Application for Development within "OU(MU)" Zone Under Section 16 of the Town Planning Ordinance (TPB PG-No. 42), the "OU(MU)" zoning will be more suitable for areas where a mixture of commercial, office, residential and other uses already exists.
 Taking into account the relevant planning considerations like existing uses of the site and the surrounding area as well as the ownership pattern, rezoning should preferably be on a street-block basis where, through site amalgamation, they would have greater potential for transforming into mixed-use developments.
-In this vein, the "OU(MU)" zone could be introduced along the character streets in Mong Kok area as mentioned in paragraph 3.7(ii) above to better reflect the current condition of highly mixed-use character and allow higher flexibility to enrich the commercial mix to meet the market demand.
+In this vein, the "OU(MU)" zone could be introduced along the character streets in Yau Ma Tei area as mentioned in paragraph 3.8(ii) above to better reflect the current condition of highly mixed-use character and allow higher flexibility to enrich the commercial mix to meet the market demand.
+The character streets within Mong Kok OZP, i.e. Flower Market Road, Tung Choi Street and Fa Yuen Street, have already been rezoned from "R(A)" to "OU(MU)" to take forward the recommendations of YMDS.